Regulations in red are new this year.

 Anyone convicted of a second fish and game violation within a period of five years will have their New Jersey hunting and fishing privileges revoked for two years.
 Certain violations carry greater periods of revocation, ranging from three years to lifetime revocation.
 Two convictions of any wildlife management area regulation will result in a five-year revocation of all sporting privileges.
 Two convictions of the following will result in lifetime revocation: safety zone violation, causing damage to real or personal property and negligent use of a firearm or bow.
 Fish and Wildlife may revoke any permit or other authorization issued for violation or due cause.

 A Youth Firearm or Youth Bow and Arrow License is valid from 10 years of age (or the time of issuance) until the end of the year when the youth turns 16.
 Note that properly licensed youth hunters age 10–13 may hunt only when under the direct supervision of a properly licensed adult hunter age 21 or older.
-See also Youth Hunting under General Hunting Regulations.
-Youth licenses are available free to youths who have completed the hunter (ages 10–16) or trapper (ages 12–16) education course; see above for course information.
+See also Youth Hunting, below.
+Youth licenses are available free to youths who have completed the hunter (ages 10–16) or trapper (ages 12–16) education course; see below for course information.
+See also Take a Kid Hunting.

 Lottery Permit Application Process

-For permit and license fees, see License Information & Fees 2014-15.
+For permit and license fees, see License Fees & Information.

-A lottery is conducted to allocate turkey, beaver, otter and black bear hunting or trapping permits.
+A lottery is conducted to allocate spring turkey, black bear, beaver and otter hunting or trapping permits.
 There is no lottery for deer permits.
 To receive certain permits you must first apply for the lottery.
 The application period is listed below with each permit type.
 Apply at license agents or via the Internet.
 Be sure to have your Conservation ID number (CID#) on hand.
 A non-refundable $2 application fee is charged for each lottery application.

 Hunters or trappers will have three choices in each lottery.
 If you will accept a permit only for one particular zone (and/or period), complete only a first choice selection.
 There is no obligation to select a second or third choice; these are optional.
 When an applicant’s first choice cannot be filled, the computer will check for the second choice listed.
 If this selection is also sold out, the computer will check for your third choice.
 Each lottery is completely random and awards only ONE permit — not three.
 Your chance of winning a permit in the lottery depends on the number of applicants and the number of permits allocated (permit quota.)